Sacrifices

 secure-in-christ

 There is nothing like knowing you have a home.
-Many are familiar with the Christmas song, “I’ll be Home for Christmas.”
+Many are familiar with the Christmas song, “I’ll Be Home for Christmas.”
 I was a young soldier in the army as Desert Storm began in 1991.
-As the prospect of war became real, and as our training began to reveal the dangers we would be exposed to, thoughts of home and knowing that I had a place to go back to one day, gave me both courage and hope.
-No matter where you are or what you are going through, knowing you have a home waiting for you Continue reading
+As the prospect of war became real and our training began to reveal the dangers we would face, thoughts of home and the knowledge that I had a place to return to one day gave me both courage and hope.
+No matter where you are or what you are going through, knowing you have a home waiting for you

 Raised